 - Make Dried Apple Tea from Homespun Seasonal Living

-- Use dried apples to make an apple pie with Genius Kitchen
+- Use dried apples to make this vintage apple pie recipe with Everything Pies

-- If you have sourdough, make this Dried Apple and Walnut Sourdough Bread from Wild Yeast
+- If you have sourdough, make this Dried Apple and Walnut Sourdough Bread from Live For Pizza

 - Make a dried apple bird feeder from Hoosier Homemade